 Daisy Cooper is the member of parliament (MP) for St Albans.
 Elected in the 2019 General Election, Daisy became the first 'liberal' to hold the seat since 1904.
 Daisy is the Liberal Democrat spokesperson for Justice, and for Digital Culture Media and Sports.
 She is also Vice-Chair of the All-Party Parliamentary Group on Climate Change and Vice-Chair of the All-Party Parliamentary Group on Beer, which campaigns to reform business rates.

-She lives in the heart of the city and is a daily commuter on Thameslink.
-Daisy is known locally for her work to reform the business rates system which has hit some local businesses hard.
-She is also campaigning for a ring-fenced 1p income tax increase to fund our NHS and social care services, and for people to have the vote on any Brexit deal.
+Daisy lives in the heart of St Albans and is a daily commuter on Thameslink.
+Daisy is known locally for her work to secure extra compensation for commuters, and to reform the business rates system which has hit many local businesses hard.

-Most recently, Daisy was Campaign Director of More United.
+Before being elected, Daisy was Campaigns Director of More United.
 She previously worked in international affairs for ten years, campaigning for LGBT+ rights abroad and against human rights violations in Sri Lanka and Zimbabwe, and also in press reform.
-Daisy also plays violin and piano.
+Daisy plays violin and piano.

 Within the Liberal Democrats, Daisy was a driving force behind the adoption of 'One Member One Vote' and the 'Electing Diverse MPs' motion which has helped improve the diversity of our parliamentary party.
 She has served on the party's Federal Board and ALDC Management Committee, and is a mentor and trainer for parliamentary candidates and on diversity.
 Daisy came second in the contest for Party President in 2014.